What Is a Book Coach?

 In high school, I ran track.
 I was hardly a natural athlete—it was simply the only sport I was sorta okay at.
 I never won a single race—in fact, the highest I ever placed was third.
 But I would’ve been even worse without coaches.

-Despite his rough edges, Coach B was also very positive, upbeat, and encouraging.
+Despite his rough edges, Coach Brasher was also very positive, upbeat, and encouraging.
 He also let me run early whenever track practice conflicted with one act play rehearsal (yes, I was a theatre nerd, too, no surprises there).
 I didn’t realize it at the time, but this was probably a sacrifice for him since he would stand out there with just me, timing my laps.

 This taught me a valuable lesson for book coaching: to focus on the needs of the author.
 How do I need to push them to get their book “into shape”?
 Where do they need to be challenged more?
 Where do they need me to encourage them?